Family-friendly attractions and activities in the Canadian Capital Region – Ottawa and Gatineau.

 We enjoy taking a simple stroll around Parliament Hill each time that we visit but there are also free tours of Parliament available for those who wish to learn more about the workings of government. (offered on a first-come, first-served basis)

 I think my younger daughter is finally old enough that we will probably take the tour the next time that we visit.
 Kids might also enjoy the self-guided climb to the observation deck of The Peace Tower and the Changing the Guard ceremony which is held daily during the summer months (end of June through end of August).

 Another lovely attraction in the Ottawa area is Rideau Hall which has been the Official residence of the Governor-General of Canada (the Queen’s representative) since 1867.
 Rideau Hall is located only a few minutes from downtown and tours of the grounds and the public rooms of the residence are available year-round.
 All tours and activities are free.

-5. Other Museums
+5. Additional Museums

 Ottawa is home to a number of additional museums that will appeal to children of varying ages including The Canadian Museum of Nature; The Canada Science and Technology Museum; The Canada Aviation and Space Museum; and The Canadian War Museum.
-We have also taken a guided tour of The Royal Canadian Mint and visited The Canada Agriculture Museum (which is a working farm) with our kids.

 The National Arts Centre (NAC) was created by the Parliament of Canada in the 1960s and opened in 1969.
 Since then it has become Canada’s foremost showcase of the performing arts.
 The NAC, which is located in downtown Ottawa, has programming in music, dance and both English and French theatre and also has a wonderful sculpture of jazz great Oscar Peterson outside which passers-by love to pose with.